Katerina (The Vampire Diaries)

-"Katerina" is the 9th episode of the second season of The CW television series, The Vampire Diaries and the 31st episode of the series overall.
-It originally aired on November 11, 2010.
-The episode was written by Andrew Chambliss and directed by J. Miller Tobin.
+"Katerina" is the ninth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 31st of the series.
+It aired on The CW on November 11, 2010.
+The episode was written by executive story editor Andrew Chambliss and directed by producer J. Miller Tobin.

 Plot

 The episode starts with a flashback to Bulgaria in 1490 where Katerina (Nina Dobrev) gives birth to a baby girl but her father takes it away immediately because the pregnancy brought shame to the family.

 Back to the present, Damon (Ian Somerhalder) and Stefan (Paul Wesley) call Elena to their home to inform her about what Rose (Lauren Cohan) told them.
 Rose tries to convince them that Klaus is really dangerous and Elijah (Daniel Gillies) is nothing in front of him but the Salvatores try to calm Elena down by saying that nothing of these might be true.
 Rose warns them again and Elena leaves for High School rejecting Stefan's offer to go with her for protection.